ethereum/EIPs/EIPS/eip-XXXX.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

-Smart contracts implementing the SoulBounds interface MUST implement all of the functions defined in the IERC1155SoulBounds interface.
+Smart contracts implementing the SoulBounds interface MUST implement all of the functions defined in the IERC1155SoulBounds interface

 The SoulBounds interface extends the ERC-1155 token standard by introducing the following additional functions: